 With summer around the corner and the UV index rising, you may be tempted to spend your first days of sunshine sunbathing to get your first tan.
-This a mistake as your skin is not used to direct sun exposure, having spent the winter months tucked under layers of clothing.
+This a mistake, as your skin is not used to direct sun exposure, having spent the winter months tucked under layers of clothing.
 Consequences of early exposure quickly appear: sunburn, dry skin and even premature skin aging.
-So to avoid getting sunburnt on your first day, here are the best tips to prepare your skin for summer.

 Scrub & cleanse regularly

 Removing dead skin is essential for a long-lasting tan.
 Before exposing yourself to the sun, exfoliate your skin once or twice a week on damp skin.
 During the winter months the surface layer of your skin builds a layer of old, damaged, and dead skin cells.
 Spring is the perfect time to exfoliate away old skin cells and other unwanted debris in order to reveal a younger and more vibrant appearing skin layer.
 Gently exfoliating the skin once per week will create the perfect springtime glow and cleansing everyday will help remove sebum, dust and sunscreen residues.
 We love the exfoliating range from our beauty partners LaGaia Unedited.